-Sadly it was only his death that revealed another remarkable wartime adventure and achievement by an Old Framlinghamian and we're indebted to fellow aviator Bruce Micklewright (S48-51) for bringing this to our attention.
+Sadly it was only his death that revealed another remarkable wartime adventure and achievement by an Old Framlinghamian and we're indebted to fellow aviator Bruce Micklewright (\$48-51) for bringing this to our attention.
 He met Bill at Old Sarum Flying Club.
 Bruce had spent many years as a Cathay Pacific pilot after being in the Royal Canadian Air Force and when he retired he restored a Tiger Moth and finished it in the Framlingham colours of chocolate and blue.
 This was spotted by Bill at the airfield and the pair became firm friends in the seven years before Bill died.

-considered registering it as G-FRAM and flying it over the school on the Millennium, however, I missed the date to complete the restoration and I subsequently registered it as G-EMSY, my daughter's pet name.
+Bruce goes on to say "I spent my career in aviation and on my retirement restored a Tiger Moth and finished it with light blue wings, chocolate brown fuselage with white registration lettering.
+I considered registering it as G-FRAM and to complete the restoration and I subsequently registered it as G-EMSY, my daughter's pet name.

-Shortly after the completion of the rebuild, I moved the aircraft to Old Sarum near Salisbury and one day this elderly gentleman approached me in the hangar and said "I believe you own this lovely aeroplane and I am intrigued whether you had any particular reason for choosing chocolate and light blue as a colour scheme?"
+Shortly after the completion of the rebuild, I moved the aircraft to Old Sarum near

+Salisbury and one day this elderly gentleman approached me in the hangar and said "I believe you own this lovely aeroplane and I am intrigued whether you had any particular reason for choosing chocolate and light blue as a colour scheme?"
 When I told him they were my old school colours he replied "Not by any chance, Framlingham?"
 On confirming that they were, he replied "How wonderful, I also went to Framlingham".